Zhang Liang (Western Han): Assassination attempt on Qin Emperor

 To avenge the fall of his native state, Zhang Liang dedicated his efforts to hiring assassins to kill the First Emperor of Qin.
 He spent his entire family fortune and failed to give his deceased younger brother a proper funeral.
-He managed to find a man with great physical strength to help him, and had an iron hammer weighing 120 catties (roughly 160 lbs. or 72 kg) forged for the strongman.
-In 218 BC, Zhang Liang heard that the emperor was going to Yangwu County (east of present-day Yuanyang County, Henan) as part of his inspection tour, and was due to pass by Bolangsha during the journey.
+He managed to recruit a strongman with great physical strength, and had an iron hammer weighing 120 catties (roughly 160 lb) forged as the assassination weapon.

-Zhang Liang and the strongman lay in ambush at Bolangsha and waited for the emperor's convoy to approach.
+In 218 BC, Zhang Liang heard that the Emperor was going to Yangwu County (east of present-day Yuanyang County, Henan) as part of his inspection tour, and was due to pass by a local place called Bolangsha (博浪沙).
+Zhang Liang and the strongman lay in ambush at Bolangsha and waited for the Emperor's convoy to approach.
 They saw that all the carriages that passed by were pulled by four horses and believed that the most decorated one in the middle was the emperor's personal carriage.
-The strongman hurled the hammer towards it, and the heavy projectile hit and crushed the carriage, killing its occupants.
+The strongman then hurled the heavy hammer towards it, and the projectile hit and crushed the carriage, killing its occupants.
 Zhang Liang fled from the scene during the ensuing chaos.
-However, the First Emperor was actually in the neighboring carriage and survived the assassination attempt, after which he ordered a massive manhunt for Zhang Liang.
-Zhang Liang eluded the dragnet for ten days by using fake identities.
+However, the Emperor was actually in the neighboring carriage and survived the assassination attempt, after which he ordered a massive manhunt for Zhang Liang, who eluded the dragnet for ten days by using fake identities.